Difficulty: Easy, Asked-in: Google, Amazon, Adobe, Oracle, Qualcomm, SAP Labs

 return -1

 Initially, the subarray size is 2^k.
-After the 1st step, the subarray size will be 2^(k - 1) and after the second step, the subarray size will be 2^(k - 2), and so on.
-After the k or log2n number of steps, we will reach the scene of a single element array.
-Now in the next step, we will reach the base case.
+After the 1st step, the subarray size will be 2^(k-1) and after the second step, the subarray size will be 2^(k-2), and so on.
+After the k or log2n number of steps, we will reach a subarray of size 1.
+Now, in the next step, we will reach the base case.

-Let’s assume that T(n) is the worst-case time complexity of the binary search for n elements.
-When we have n > 0, we can break down the time complexities as follows :
+Let's assume that T(n) is the worst-case time complexity of binary search for n elements.
+When n > 0, we can break down the time complexities as follows:

 This recurrence relation is in the form of T(n) = aT(n/b) + O(n^k) where a ≥ 1 and b > 1.
-We can think to apply the master theorem!
-There are the three cases of the solution via master theorem:
+We can apply the master theorem!
+There are three cases for the solution via the master theorem:

-If we compare the recurrence relation of binary search and master theorem:
+If we compare the recurrence relation of binary search and the master theorem:

-Above recurrence satisfy the 2nd case of the master theorem.
-So time complexity T(n) = O(n^k * logn) = O(n^0 * logn) = O(logn).
+The above recurrence satisfies the second case of the master theorem.
+So, the time complexity T(n) = O(n^k * logn) = O(n^0 * logn) = O(logn).
+Note: You can explore analysis of recursion blog to learn more about analysis using the master theorem.

 Here is a note by Jon Bentley from the book Programming Pearls: